-Neural networks have shown good promise in modeling nonlinear relationships in many applications\cite{AleIlyGeo2012,Jef1990}.
-Neural networks are effective in the truth discovery problem only if the following issues are properly resolved: \begin{enumerate}[(a)] \item \textbf{Unsupervised learning:} For the truth discovery problem, it is often difficult to obtain enough ground truth labels of events to learn a supervised model.
-Thus, developing an unsupervised model is important and meaningful. \item \textbf{Modeling interpretable structures:} In the truth discovery problem, the observations from agents often imply hidden structures.
+Neural networks have shown good promise in modeling nonlinear relationships in many applications \cite{AleIlyGeo2012, Jef1990}.
+In \cite{MarArgWan2017}, the relationship between source reliability and claim truthfulness is modeled using a multi-layer neural network and achieved promising accuracy for truth discovery.
+In \cite{LiQinRen2017}, a memory network based method is used to model the non-linear relationship between source reliability and claim truthfulness.
+However, these two methods are both supervised learning methods that do not consider the interpretable structures of agents (e.g., communities of agents).
+We believe the application of neural networks are more effective in the truth discovery problem if the following issues are properly resolved: \begin{enumerate}[(a)] \item \emph{Unsupervised learning:} For the truth discovery problem, it is often difficult to obtain enough ground truth labels of events to learn a supervised model.
+Thus, developing an unsupervised model is important and meaningful. \item \emph{Modeling interpretable structures:} In the truth discovery problem, the observations from agents often imply hidden structures.
 For instance, agents having similar background, culture, and socio-economic standing may form communities and share similar reliabilities\cite{VenGuiKaz2014,YanWanTay2019}.
 Successfully discovering the hidden structures can improve the performance of the truth discovery model.
-However, neural networks are not good at modeling interpretable structures\cite{JohDuvWil2016}. \item \textbf{Dealing with dependency:} The interpretable structures in item (b) result in different data samples to have dependencies, which violates the independence assumption that is used in many neural network based methods\cite{DunKriBi2007}. \end{enumerate}
+However, neural networks are not good at modeling interpretable structures\cite{JohDuvWil2016}. \item \emph{Dealing with dependency:} The interpretable structures in item (b) result in different data samples to have dependencies, which violates the independence assumption that is used in many neural network based methods\cite{DunKriBi2007}. \end{enumerate}